 Grid computing enables applying the resources of many computers or computing clusters in a network to a single problem at the same time.

-For the researcher, grid is an infrastructure, a virtual working environment that allows deployment of distributed data and computing resources through, for example, the Internet.
-The grid combines various computing resources, data banks, and measuring devices that comprise a pool of resources for coordinated, integrated and flexible shared use.
+For the researcher, grid is an infrastructure, a virtual working environment that allows deployment of distributed data and computing resources via, for example, the Internet.
+The grid combines various computing resources, databases, and measuring devices that comprise a pool of resources for coordinated, integrated and flexible shared use.

 There are several grid infrastructures in Europe.
 The most important feature common to all of them is that they make it possible to cross organizational boundaries in combining, distributing and administering resources such as computing processors, data storages and materials, network connections, and application services.

 The Finnish Grid Infrastructure (FGI) is a national distributed computing environment and the National Grid Infrastructure (NGI) for Finland.
 Read more about the FGI »